ibn-salem/sevenC/README.md

 ## Intallation

-The chromloop package depends on some R packages from Bioconductor.
+The *sevenC* package depends on some R packages from Bioconductor.
 They can be installed as follows

 ```R